Guillaume-SE/Codex/README.md

 ## Status

-5/9/24: All basic crud are complete, i'll start to add template and more advanced request.
+21/10/24: Started the front with Inertia and Vue.

 ## Other

-The project is still under development, so I'll add more information as it becomes available :sunglasses:
+The project is still under development, so I'll add more informations as it becomes available :sunglasses: